(from left to right: Sandra Cernobori, Stephanie Mendoza, Crystal Laguna)

 Opportunities to work as a substitute or on special projects might also be available.
 Parents who sign up and work as substitutes and/or who work on special projects, will have priority for open "regular" shifts the following school year.
 To keep things running smoothly and seamlessly from year to year, we rely on returning volunteers for their experience in helping the CCC run efficiently; returning "regular shift" volunteers have priority over all others.

-All returning parent volunteers are *required* to come to the Returning Volunteer Meeting on Tues.
+All returning parent volunteers are *required* to come to the Returning Volunteer Meeting on Wed.
 Aug.
-14th at 8:30 AM in room TBD.
+14th at 9:00 AM in the library.

-- - Parent Liaison for Career Speakers Series: meet with Career Speakers student committee (dates TBD) and help organize two week Speaker Series that is help in the spring, late Feb/early March; coordinate work with staff leads Beth Martin and Karla Larson
+Meet with Career Speakers student committee and help organize two week Speaker Series that is held in the spring, late February/March; coordinate with staff leads: Beth Martin & Karla Larson (monthly Nov. - Jan.; weekly Jan. - Feb.; daily, 2 weeks of speaker series).

 Available shifts will be assigned on a lottery basis with priority given to 12th grade, 11th grade, and 10th grade parents.
 Attendance at the training is required in order to be eligible to volunteer in C &CC.